 To increase household food security by promoting food production and household income, through the promotion of food economies.

 - Health and Nutrition

 To increase access to quality and affordable primary health care, through increasing access to health facilities, promoting preventive health practices, and the establishment of new health facilities.
 Emphasis is placed on children, women, and other vulnerable community members.
 Nutrition projects aim to reduce levels of severe and moderate malnutrition among children under age five, and women of childbearing age.

 To increase access to clean drinking water and sanitation among communities, through the rehabilitation and construction of new water sources.
 Also to reduce the prevalence of water-related diseases, through promoting proper hygiene and sanitation practices.

 To increase literacy levels by promoting enrolment and retention of school-going children, and improving access to quality primary education, through the construction of classrooms, equipping and providing teaching incentives.

 This initiative focuses on child protection issues, Female Genital Mutilation (FGM) and other gender issues.
 The aim is to improve community attitude, knowledge and practices on child protection, grassroots peace-building, and improved livelihoods.
 This is done through information, empowerment, capacity-building and advocacy for policy formulation and implementation.

 Rapid response for communities affected by disasters.

-World Vision Global Fund for the fight against Tuberculosis
+Global Fund grant for the fight against TB

-World Vision Somalia program is the Principal Recipient of the Global for TB grant and works with more than 25 implementing partners.
-The program aims at increasing access to testing and treatment services to all Somalis, whose population is estimated at 9 million.
-Having established more than 50 testing and treatment centers throughout the country, the program aims at increasing community awareness for maximum utilization, through advocacy, communication and social mobilization.
+WV Somalia is the Principal Recipient of the Global Fund TB grant and works with more than 25 implementing partners.
+The programme aims at increasing access to testing and treatment services to all in Somalia, whose population is estimated at 9 million.
+Having established more than 50 testing and treatment centres throughout the country, the programme aims at increasing community awareness for maximum utilisation, through advocacy, communication and social mobilisation.